smallcluster/ccmaze/readme.md

 | lua module           | yes     | yes        | ~46,6ko |
 | single minified file | no      | no         | ~12,8ko |

-All versions are interchangeable by exposing the same *require* API for their submodules.
 Take a look at the provided demo code to learn how to use ccmaze.

 ### Single Lua file